SettleMint

 2. Do not wait for a smart-wallet deployment-tree node.
 Smart-wallet setup runs as part of the account-abstraction plumbing behind the deployment workflow.

 3. Do not send X-Executor to the organisation deployment create or stream routes.
-They bootstrap the organisation workflow rather than selecting a per-request executor.
+Those routes bootstrap the organisation workflow rather than selecting a per-request executor.

-4. After setup, use the normal participant and executor selection rules for mutating API calls.
+4. After setup, follow the normal participant and executor rules for mutating API calls.
 Omit X-Executor unless the request must force eoa or smart-wallet execution for a specific participant.

-5. Before relying on smart-wallet execution, read the wallet or check gas readiness through the smart wallet API.
+5. Before relying on smart-wallet execution, read the wallet or check whether the gas balance is sufficient through the smart wallet API.

 See Request headers for X-Participant and X-Executor, and Smart wallet API overview for wallet reads, gas checks, signer management, and async status handling.